SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

    - *Use percentage based values*: This option is only displayed if the component displays resource capacity information.
 If you select this option, the chart will display percentage values instead of absolute values.

-   - *Advanced* > *Hold ctrl to zoom*: Available from DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->.
-Determines whether pressing the CTRL key is required to zoom in or out.
+   - *Advanced* > *Hold Ctrl to zoom*: Available from DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->.
+Determines whether pressing the Ctrl key is required to zoom in or out.

-     - Enabled: Hold CTRL while scrolling up or down.
+     - Enabled: Hold Ctrl while scrolling up or down.

      - Disabled: Scroll up or down.